loathers/autoscend/README.md

 ## Special Thanks

-This script would obviously not be possible without the work of Cheesecookie.
+This script would obviously not be possible without the work of Cheesecookie and soolar.
-He did by far the majority of the work.
-So thanks a bunch to Cheesecookie!
+They did by far the majority of the work.
+So thanks a bunch to both of you!